 13.5.
-The Mayor has also appointed a Chief of Staff, Mayoral Adviser and Senior Policy Adviser.
-These officer appointments to the Mayoral Office is subject to the protocol set out in chapter 18 Officer Employment Procedure Rules.
+The Mayor, acting with the Chief Executive, may-has also appointed a Chief of Staff, Mayoral Adviser and Senior Policy Adviser.
+These officer appointments to the Mayoral Office areis subject to the protocol set out in chapter 18 Officer Employment Procedure Rules.